Markov duality and Bethe ansatz formula for half-line open ASEP: An exact formula for the integrated currents in half-line open ASEP

 Finally, most of our results hold under a condition on the boundary parameters,

-This condition comes from the work \cite{liggett1975ergodic}.
-It ensures that the injection rate is $\p \rho$ and the ejection rate is $\q(1-\rho)$, where $\rho=\ratealpha/\p$, as if the injection and ejection rates resulted from a fictitious site occupied with probability $\rho$ and the particles were traveling between this fictitious site and the site $1$ with the same rates $\p, \q$ as in the bulk.
+This condition comes from the work \cite[see page 240]{liggett1975ergodic}.
+Introducing the density parameter $\rho:=\ratealpha/\p$, the condition \eqref{eq:Liggettcondition} ensures that the injection rate is $\p \rho$ and the ejection rate is $\q(1-\rho)$, as if the injection and ejection rates resulted from a fictitious site occupied with probability $\rho$ and the particles were traveling between this fictitious site and the site $1$ with the same rates $\p, \q$ as in the bulk.
 We will make this interpretation more precise in Section \ref{sec:dualityhalfline}.